skamireddi/immunichain/Lab/CloudComposerLab.rst

 **What did you just accomplish?**

-You created assets and participants within the Composer Playground Hopefully, you also wrote down the various ID numbers
+You created assets and participants within the Composer Playground.
+Additionally, I hope you also wrote down the various ID numbers.
+We are going to need them throughout the lab.